CSXL/accord/README.md

 If you have any requests or recommendations: open a pull request, an issue, or email [info@csxlabs.org](mailto:info@csxlabs.org).
 ## Technologies

-The technologies for this project aren't completley decidced yet and therefore this list is incomplete.
+The technologies for this project aren't completely decided yet and therefore this list is incomplete.
 | Technology | Type | Description |
 :- | :- | :-
 | [Python](https://www.python.org/) | Language | Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.